Mughal dynasty: Succession to the throne

-Every male member of the dynasty was hypothetically eligible to become Emperor.
-Even though an heir-apparent was appointed several times in the dynasty's history, the certain processes through which imperial princes rose to the Peacock Throne, however, were very specific to each Emperor.
-For greater detail about these processes, the history of succession between Emperors can be divided into two eras: Era of Imperial successions (1526–1713) and Era of Regent successions (1713–1857).
+The Mughal dynasty operated under several basic premises: that the Emperor governed the empire's entire territory with complete sovereignty, that only one person at a time could be the Emperor, and that every male member of the dynasty was hypothetically eligible to become Emperor, even though an heir-apparent was appointed several times in dynastic history.
+The certain processes through which imperial princes rose to the Peacock Throne, however, were very specific to the Mughal Empire.
+To go into greater detail about these processes, the history of succession between Emperors can be divided into two eras: Era of Imperial successions (1526–1713) and Era of Regent successions (1713–1857).

 Disputed headship of dynasty

 The Mughal Emperors practiced polygamy.
-Besides their many wives, they also had several concubines in their harem, who produced many children that would grow to inherit incredibly diverse titles, many different surnames (as royal names were often chosen personally with reference to meaning, not parental identity) and enjoyed many different noble statuses.
-Tracing the lineages of all offsprings of each Emperor with certainty is hence incredibly difficult.
-However, many have claimed to be descendants of the last Mughal Emperor:
+Besides their wives, they also had several concubines in their harem, who produced children.
+This makes it difficult to identify all the offspring of each emperor.